dragoncoder047/tinya/README.md

 ## General topology

-To be able to create the maximum variety of sound effects, TinyA implements a highly configurable audio pipeline, which can create many different sound effects.
+To be able to create the maximum variety of sound effects, Syd implements a highly configurable audio pipeline, which can create many different sound effects.

 ## Notation of Graph